-

 - A smaller shark with a rounded snout and distinct black tipped fins.

-- Blacktip reef shark exhibits counter-shading, being gray to gray-brown on the upper body and white ventrally.
+- Exhibits counter-shading, being gray to gray-brown on the upper body and white ventrally.

-- Also displays a conspicuous white band on its flanks, which extends rearward to the pelvic fins.
+- Also displays a conspicuous white band on its flanks, which extends to the pelvic fins.

 Diet / Feeding

-- Blacktip reef shark prefers fish, but also feeds on crustaceans, cephalopods and other mollusks.
+- Prefers fish, but also feeds on crustaceans, cephalopods and other mollusks.

 - Common prey includes surgeonfish and mullet.
 In inshore mangrove areas, this shark will also consume snakes.

-- Has long, thin, serrated teeth, which help in eating reef fish.
+- Has long, thin, serrated teeth that help with eating reef fish.

 Range / Habitat

-- Occurs in the Indo-Pacific from the Red Sea and East Africa to the Hawaiian Islands and south to French Polynesia.
-It also has moved into the eastern Mediterranean through the Suez Canal.
+- Occurs in the Indo-Pacific from the Red Sea and East Africa to the Hawaiian Islands and south to French Polynesia

 Reproduction & Growth